 A family-run, low-key holiday park near the coast in the Pembrokeshire National Park.
 We are perfectly situated to explore North Pembrokeshire and the beautiful St Davids Peninsula.
-Whether you wish to invest in a second home here; enjoy a caravan holiday in one of our luxury statics; tour in a motorhome, campervan or caravan; or pitch up in a tent, we offer a fantastic base for your holiday in Pembrokeshire.
+Whether you wish to invest in a second home here or stay in your motorhome, campervan, caravan or tent, we offer a fantastic base for your holiday in Pembrokeshire.

 Llanungar Caravan and Camping is in a tranquil spot, surrounded by farmland, private lanes, and a bridleway.
 Our 9.5-acre site includes ponds, a stream and managed grassland.
 We are blessed with amazing sunsets over St David’s Head, sea views across St Brides Bay to the Islands of Skomer and Grassholm, and a stunning night sky due to the low levels of light pollution here.

-We have 80 pitches for static caravans, all are fully-serviced plots and most are privately-owned.
+We have 80 pitches for owner-occupied static caravans, all are fully-serviced plots.
 We do not allow sub-letting, so there is a real sense of community and privacy here.
-We have two luxury units of our own available for holiday let with modern facilities, private verandas and uninterrupted views across open countryside to the sea.

 On a neighbouring, small field, serviced by its own entrance, we have a number of generous pitches for Tents, Touring Caravans, Motorhomes, and Campervans.
 Some pitches have electric hook-ups.
 Dedicated facilities are housed nearby.